3 Ingredient Cookies

 This post again is loaded with pictures and I still have 3 or 4 in the camera which I have not yet downloaded to my laptop.
 Enjoy the virtual treat!!

-- Beat butter and ½ cup of sugar on medium speed until light and fluffy.
-I used my handheld mixer.
-It is a seven speed mixer and I used speed 5.
+Beat butter and ½ cup of sugar on medium speed until light and fluffy.
+I used my seven speed handheld mixer on speed 5.
 It took about 3-5 minutes.

-- Add flour and mix until the mixture is crumbly.
-I used my mixer but this step can also be done by hand, by rubbing the flour into butter mixture until crumb like.
+Add flour and mix until the mixture is crumbly.
+I used my mixer but can use clean hand by rubbing the flour into butter mixture until crumb like.

 - I left the butter on countertop for about 1 hour to bring it to room temperature.